lopez-lab/PyRAI2MD-Demos/README.md

 - **/Photocycloaddition_toward_Cubane/TOD-8pr** Octacyclopropyl [3]-ladderene model.

+The second demo for fluorobenzenes study has four trained NN models:
+- **/Photocyclization_of_fluorobenzenes/hexafluorobenzene** Hexafluorobenzene model.

+- **/Photocyclization_of_fluorobenzenes/pentafluorobenzene** Pentafluorobenzene model.

+- **/Photocyclization_of_fluorobenzenes/tetrafluorobenzene** 1,2,4,5-tetrafluorobenzene model.

+- **/Photocyclization_of_fluorobenzenes/trifluorobenzene** 1,2,4-trifluorobenzene model.

+In the demo folder you will find:
-- **json2txt.py** This is a script to conver the training data from JSON to human-readable TXT file.
+- **json2txt.py** a Python script that converts the training data from JSON to human-readable TXT file.

-Each folder contains (e.g., in TOD-8Me):
+The model folder contains (here we use TOD-8Me as an example):

 - **NN-tod-8me/energy_gradient/** This folder contains the NN hyperparameters, training logs and trained weights.